The Zero Balancing Certification Program

 The Zero Balancing Certification Program is a professional continuing education program that provides recognition for high-level skills and experience in working with body structure and energy through touch.
 Students are required to complete 100 course hours with options to choose one-on-one touch feedback and mentoring activities.
 Certification Program candidates are tested on both their knowledge of the Zero Balancing principles and protocol as well as ethics and hands-on skills in written and practical exams.
 Successful completion of the program earns the practitioner the right to call themselves a Certified Zero Balancer (CZB) and graduates become part of a national referral database on this website and on the Upledger Institute's International Association of Healthcare Practitioners website.

 Simply stated, if you want to master Zero Balancing, certification is the clearest and most efficient path.
 If you want to incorporate ZB into your practice, you will certainly benefit from developing and evaluating your ZB skills in a paced and structured way.
-What's more, as soon as you are a candidate in the program, you are recognized as a member of the Zero Balancing Health Association, and receive a searchable practitioner profile page on the Zero Balancing Practitioner page.
+In addition, as soon as you are a candidate in the program, you are recognized as a member of the Zero Balancing Health Association, and receive a searchable practitioner profile page on the Zero Balancing Practitioner page.

 ZB Certification and Being a Health Care Professional Having a successful Zero Balancing practice requires both Zero Balancing skills and the skills of practicing ZB as a health care professional.
 We at the ZBHA are responsible for helping students’ progress through a training process to become skilled practitioners of ZB.
 However, it is outside the scope of our program to fully train people in a new career as a health care professional.
 We expect that all certification candidates will get their basic professional training elsewhere.